News and events

 The open day celebrating the 150th-anniversary of the Cooke telescope & observatory on 26th May proved popular and attracted 233 visitors.

 On Saturday 15th May, Ray and Rick attended a meeting of the NW Group of Astronomical Societies at Liverpool AS’s Pex Hill Observatory.
 We reported our outreach activities to member societies attending, and how our President, Professor Michael Bode had been advising the Botswana International University of Science & Technology (BIUST), in Palapye in central Botswana, on how to establish an Astronomical Society of Botswana (ASB).
 Once established the intention of ASB was to provide a national focus for astronomy, and support the establishment of amateur astronomical groups within the country.
 Further, that our President had invited us to consider twinning with ASB to help demonstrate how an amateur UK society operated and help them with their long-term development.
 Our committee decided this was a unique opportunity to extend our outreach programme, so we accepted this invitation.
 Subsequently, they sent us a short PowerPoint presentation about themselves, and in return, we sent them a similar one about our history, structure, and aims & objectives.
-These outreach reports are all sent to the President of the Federation of Astronomical Societies.
+These outreach reports were all sent to the President of the Federation of Astronomical Societies.

-We are pleased to announce that Professor Michael Bode BSc (Hons), Ph.D., FRAS, CPhys, FinstP has accepted our invitation to become President of the Society.
+We’re pleased that Professor Michael Bode BSc (Hons), Ph.D., FRAS, CPhys, FinstP accepted our invitation to become President of the Society.
 He retired in 2015 as Professor of Astrophysics at Liverpool John Moore’s University where he was the founding Director of the LJMU Astrophysics Research Institute.
 His research work focused on furthering our understanding of exploding stars (Supernovae), and he’s held both Advanced and Senior Fellowships at the UK Research Councils.
 He has published over 240 papers in the top peer-reviewed international journals in astronomy, including 14 Nature Letters, and edited 5 books.
 He has given many public talks on his areas of expertise and appeared regularly on BBC TV’s ‘Sky at Night’.

 Following the award of our 2016 Skipton Building Society Grassroots grant, the information panel was installed near the observatory in Hesketh Park.
 The Society for the History of Astronomy included this photo and a short write-up about the information panel, and the history of the observatory in their spring 2018 e-newsletter.
 On p 9 they printed a readable image of the information panel.